oxcamne/oxcam/docs/send_email.md

 The Sender field allows you select which address to use if you have multiple roles.
 Replies will be sent to this address.

 The message body can use custom elements [[greeting]] (a personalized greeting, more or less formal depending on whether the member included a title when joining).
-The element [[member]] is replaced by the member's directory information, and in suitable contexts [[reservation]] will show details of a reservation.
+The element [[member]] is replaced by the member's directory information, and in suitable contexts [[reservation]] will show details of a reservation, or [[registration_link]] the registration_link.

 **[Markdown](https://www.markdownguide.org/basic-syntax/)** can be used to format and include links and graphics.
 The Send Email page has a link to Markdown documentation.